adohe-zz/etcd4j/README.md

 ## Usage

-Check out the [EtcdClientTest.java] for more details about how this is used, but here's a quick code example:
+Check out the [EtcdClientTest.java] for more details about how to use this library, but here's a quick code example:

 ```
 EtcdClient client = new EtcdClient(URI.create("http://127.0.0.1:4001"));